zingerflame/Seam-Carving/README.md

 # Seam-Carving
 Seam Carving Project using Dynamic Programming on an Array in C along with Rasterization of Image Inputs into Computable Data

+Executable File is seamcarving.c -- all other files are included.

+seamcarving.c includes test cases in main, which can be commented out or replaced with your own test cases.
+Make sure that the line of code which exports for every iteration is commented out!

+seamcarving.h includes all of the structs and functions necessary to run

+cimg.c contains all of the rasterization functions to process the image